milessabin/spray-json-shapeless/README.md

 __Note for sbt Users__

-Customize the ensime-sbt-compile-on-save variable if you'd like sbt to recompile your project whenever you save.
-This is disabled by default as it consumes a lot of CPU without much benefit over ENSIME's built-in type checking.
+Add ':sbt-compile-on-save t' to your config file if you'd like sbt to recompile your project whenever you save.
+This is disabled by default as it consumes a lot of CPU.

 __Note for Scala Standard Library (or other giant project) hackers__